|

 Confirm the user's login on the SQL server with your database administrator (as below):

-Enter into SQL Server Management Studio for the new server databases that you just mounted.
+Enter into SQL Server Management Studio for the new server databases that you just attached.

 Select Security (at the server level).
 Select 'Login'.
 Confirm the existence of the user's ID.